 Here at The Sanctuary, we understand the importance of spiritually healing from addiction.
 We also recognize that, while it may be new territory for some, introducing scientific proof of its impact helps us draw connections that enable deeper understanding.
 That’s why our therapeutic program includes a strong educational component – to help you learn new concepts that allow you to better connect with your spirit and move beyond addiction into being recovered.

-To learn about our treatment options and how we can help you cultivate a spiritual practice that serves your life in recovery and beyond, call us at (877) 710-3385 or email us at email@example.com today.
+Contact us today to learn about our treatment options and how we can help you cultivate a spiritual practice that serves your life in recovery and beyond.
+You can call us at (866) 825-6314 or email us at [email protected] for more information.

 He is the Founder, Administrator, Counselor at the Sanctuary at Sedona.